estepanov/my-react-express-webpack/documentation/starting_from_scratch.md

 # Building This Boilerplate From Scratch

 I hope you find this useful.
 If you find any problems, errors, or just have a comment feel free to post an issue in this repository.
+It is important to note that the tutorial here assumes ___you will___ follow every step.
+This means that each section will include important details for other sections.

 ---